sara-nl/clouddocs/customize-vm-storage.markdown

 #### Choosing an `image` as a `disk` in a `template`

-When you select _Image_ as the storage option for a `disk` in a `template`, you see a table where get to choose the `image` you want from the list of your existing `image`s.
-You can sort and filter that table to help you find the `image` you want to see.
+When you select _Image_ as the storage option for a `disk` in a `template`, you see a table where you get to choose the `image` you want from the list of your existing `image`s.
+You can sort and filter that table to help you find the `image` you want to use.
 When you find the `image` you want and you click on it, its name will appear in blue under that table.

 #### Choosing a _volatile_ `disk` in a `template`